 Outside of the myopic nutritional lens, it is worth considering what other aspects of traditional lifestyles, in addition to diet and physical activity, might contribute to the remarkable health of hunter‐gatherers.
 Close friendships and family bonds, low levels of social and economic inequality, and lots of time spent outdoors are typical in hunter‐gatherer populations and other small‐scale societies.
 The absence of these in modern societies is associated, in the past 50 years, with chronic social stress and a range of non‐communicable diseases, including metabolic disease and obesity.
 As we work to understand the evolutionary roots of modern disease, we should strive for a more integrative and holistic understanding of lifestyle and health among hunter‐gatherers today and in our collective past.

 This last point is salient because we live in a modern-day, industrial, and technologically advanced world.
-While eating as close to our ancestors’ diets seems to be prudent, to consistently deprive ourselves of modern-day novelties may be a bit extreme for most.
-As with anything, having a reductionist mindset regarding our ancestors and diets may limit our ability to comply with a dietary intervention for long periods of time for the average person.
+While eating relatively close to our ancestors’ diets seems to be prudent, to consistently deprive ourselves of modern-day novelties may be a bit extreme for most.
+As with anything, having a reductionist mindset regarding our ancestors and diets may limit our ability to comply with dietary intervention for long periods of time for the average person.

-We live in a world where people have a choice.
-Where they will work, who they will have relationships with, and what they will eat.
+We live in a world where people have a choice: where they will work, who they will have relationships with, and what they will eat.
 Our ancestors did not have the same degree of choices.
 In modern times, there are a few reasons that people typically follow a plant-based lifestyle.

 The scope of this article is not meant to dive into the controversial nature of this topic, however, I will leave you with one question.
-If human beings have evolved to eat and have been eating meat, vegetables, nuts, seeds, some fruit, little starch, and no sugar for millions of years (there is evidence as far back as 2.6 million years of homosapiens ancestors consuming animal-based protein), in the absence of disease, what would be a logical, evidence-based argument that meat is inherently unhealthy?
+If human beings have evolved to eat and have been eating meat, vegetables, nuts, seeds, some fruit, little starch, and no sugar for millions of years (there is evidence as far back as 2.6 million years of homosapiens’ ancestors consuming animal-based protein), in the absence of disease, what would be a logical, evidence-based argument that meat is inherently unhealthy?

 There is a lot of conflicting information but with any paradigm, recent evidence has shifted our collective understanding of the meat vs no-meat debate.
 If you care to dig into the subject, we would recommend you explore the following, which considers arguments from both sides: